ahmadalwy3/ahmadalwy3/Procedural-cosmetic-filters.md

 Use to negate other procedural selectors.
 For example `:not(:has(.foo))` will match if there are no descendant matching `.foo`.

-Note that if _arg_ valid CSS selector, uBO will not consider the `:not` operator to be a procedural one, it will rather consider the operator as being part of a CSS selector.
+Note that if _arg_ is valid CSS selector, uBO will not consider the `:not` operator to be a procedural one, it will rather consider the operator as being part of a CSS selector.
 Thus this ensure compatibility with the existing
 [CSS `:not(...)` pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:not).

 ### `subject:xpath(arg)`